Stephanie Flanders: Biography highlights

 Prior to this, Stephanie was the Chief Market Strategist for the UK and Europe for J.P.
 Morgan Asset Management where she delivered insight into the economy and financial markets to thousands of professional investors across the UK, Europe and globally.
 Stephanie has also chaired the Royal Society of Arts’ Inclusive Growth Commission, which delivered its final report in the spring of 2017 and also occasionally appears as a financial and economics expert on programmes for the BBC.

-Prior to joining the BBC, Stephanie was a former speechwriter and senior advisor to US Treasury Secretary Lawrence H. Summers in the Second Clinton Administration, where she was closely involved in the management of emerging market crises and other major economic issues from 1997 to 2001.
+Stephanie Flanders is also a former speechwriter and senior advisor to US Treasury Secretary Lawrence H. Summers in the Second Clinton Administration, where she was closely involved in the management of emerging market crises and other major economic issues from 1997 to 2001.
 She has also worked as a reporter for the New York Times, and as principal editor of the UN’s 2002 Human Development Report.

 Before heading off to the US, she was a lead editorial-writer and economics columnist at the FT, and an economist at the Institute for Fiscal Studies and London Business School.

 She was educated at Balliol College, Oxford where she obtained a first class degree in Philosophy, Politics and Economics after which she attended Harvard University as a Kennedy Scholar at the Kennedy School of Government.

 Her blog, ‘Stephanomics’, won the 2010 Harold Wincott Foundation’s Award for online journalism.
 She was also its Broadcaster of the Year for 2011 and the Political Studies’ Association’s Broadcaster of the Year for 2012.
 She was elected to the governing council of the Royal Economic Society in 2007 and became a visiting fellow of Nuffield College, Oxford in 2008.